stjudecloud/university/docs/genomics-platform/getting-started/index.md

 ## St. Jude Employee Quick Start

+!!!warning
-!!!warning "The information displayed below this point is primarily intended for employees of St. Jude Children's Research Hospital."
+The information displayed below this point is primarily intended for employees of St. Jude Children's Research Hospital.
 !!!

 Please complete the following check-list to get started with using St. Jude